-(Details on the career pathway are available at: https://health.nt.gov.au/professionals/nursing-and-midwifery/career-pathway/career-pathway-streams-and-steps)
+(Details on the career pathway are available at: https://health.nt.gov.au/professionals/nursing- and-midwifery/career-pathway/career-pathway-streams-and-steps)

-- 1.1.2 Where there are specialist duties or unique characteristics attributable to a position above Nurse 2 that do not conform to the Northern Territory Nursing and Midwifery Career Pathway, the classification will be determined by assessment under the Work Evaluation System for nursing and midwifery professionals as determined by the Commissioner. - 1.1.3 The Northern Territory Nursing and Midwifery Career Pathway has three streams: clinical; management; education and research.
-Each stream provides clear expectations for each step in the pathway with an overall role description, criteria based on the Strong model domains, and qualifications and experience expected at that step.
-The descriptions below set out the overall role description for each classification level in the relevant stream.
+- 1.1.2 Where there are specialist duties or unique characteristics attributable to a position above Nurse 2 that do not conform to the Northern Territory Nursing and Midwifery Career Pathway, the classification will be determined by assessment under the Work Evaluation System for nursing and midwifery professionals as determined by the Commissioner. - 1.1.3 The Northern Territory Nursing and Midwifery Career Pathway has 4 streams: clinical; management; education and research.
+The pathway provides clear expectations for each classification level with an overall role description, outline of role and responsibilities in the domains of clinical care, support of systems, education, research, and leadership, along with the qualifications and experience expected at each classification level.
+The pathway recognises that most positions, regardless of whether the work is undertaken in a clinical or non-clinical setting, will include an element of each of the 5 domains, with domain specific roles having a greater focus in that domain.
+The descriptions below set out the overall role description for each classification level.